 Today, we have Computer-guided implant placement technology.

 Computer technology uses three-dimensional CAT scans for the selection and placement of dental implants.
 This technology can determine bone density and the best location for implants.
 Patients who previously were not candidates for manual placement may now be candidates for computer-guided dental implants.

 Multiple dental implants

-A surgical template is developed from a cone beam scan to accurately guide the implant surgery.
+A surgical template is developed from a cone beam scan to guide the implant surgery accurately.
 The accuracy of the CAD/CAM guided surgery allows the implants to be placed directly into the bone with no incision or stitches needed.
-In many patients a fixed preformed bridge can also be placed at the time of implant surgery.
+In many patients, a fixed preformed bridge can also be placed at the time of implant surgery.

-Dr. Abney and Hill, DDS are Atlanta Prosthodontists and provide dental implants, implant retained dentures, and “implants in a day”.
+Dr. Abney and Hill, DDS, is Atlanta Prosthodontists and provides dental implants, implant-retained dentures, and “implants in a day.”